0catalin/temePOO/README.md

 ---

-## Currency Graph
+## Currency Conversion Algorithm

 ### Key Features

-1. **Direct Lookup**:
+- **Direct Lookup**:
-    - Initially attempts to find the exchange rate in `exchangeRatesList`, a pre-initialized list of known exchange rates.
-    - Ensures quick results for directly mapped currency pairs.
+   - Retrieves exchange rates directly from `exchangeRatesList` for quick access and adds them to a HashMap for O(1) time complexity.

-2. **Graph-Based Search**:
+- **Graph-Based DFS Search**:
-    - Performs a Breadth-First Search (BFS) if no direct match is found.
-    - Dynamically explores the graph to ensure all possible paths to the target currency are considered.
+   - If no direct rate is found, it recursively explores all paths to find indirect conversions, while adding the traversed nodes to the HashMap.

-3. **Dynamic Updates**:
+- **Efficient Updates**:
-    - Adds reverse exchange rates and intermediary paths dynamically during BFS.
-    - Enhances the completeness of `exchangeRatesList` for future queries.

-4. **Cycle Prevention**:
-    - Uses a `visited` set during BFS to prevent revisiting nodes, avoiding infinite loops and redundant calculations.

-5. **Efficiency**:
-    - Ensures exchange rates are only added to `exchangeRatesList` if they do not already exist, preventing duplication and optimizing memory usage.
+   - New exchange rates are added only if they do not already exist, optimizing both time and memory usage.

+- **Scalability**:
+   - Efficiently handles large currency sets with minimal recomputations, as all rates are calculated initially and stored in a HashMap for fast lookups.

-6. **Graceful Fallback**:
+- **Graceful Fallback**:
-    - If no valid exchange path exists, the method returns `-1` as a sentinel value, indicating that the exchange is not possible.

----
+   - Returns `-1` if no conversion path exists between two currencies.

+### How It Works

+1. **Initialize**: Collect all unique currencies.
+2. **Populate Costs**: For each currency pair, attempt to find an exchange rate using DFS.
+3. **DFS Search**: Recursively explore possible exchange paths, updating rates as new paths are found.
+4. **Bidirectional Updates**: Store both `from->to` and `to->from` rates for each pair.

+### Optimizations

+- **Cycle Prevention** ensures no redundant calculations.
+- **Efficient Updates** prevent duplication in the `costs` map.
+- **Scalable** for large sets of currencies with minimal performance hit.

 ## Error Handling